Recent Posts

 Are you getting too much protein?

-Extra protein intake also can lead to elevated blood lipids and heart disease because many high-protein foods you eat are high in total and saturated fat.
-Extra protein intake, which can tax the kidneys, poses an additional risk to people predisposed to kidney disease.
+Extra protein intake can also lead to elevated blood lipids and heart disease since many high-protein foods are high in total and saturated fat.
+Because it can tax the kidneys, extra protein intake poses an additional risk to people predisposed to kidney disease.

 How much protein do you need?

-Once you reach ages 40–50, sarcopenia, or losing muscle mass as you age, begins to set in.
-To prevent this and to maintain independence and quality of life, your protein needs increase to about 1–1.2 grams per kilogram or 75–90 grams per day for a 75-kilogram person.
+Once you're between the ages of 40 and 50, sarcopenia — losing muscle mass as you age — begins to set in.
+To prevent this and to maintain independence and quality of life, your protein needs increase to about 1-1.2 grams per kilogram or 75-90 grams per day for a 165-pound person.

-If you are overweight, your weight is adjusted before calculating your protein needs to avoid overestimating.
-You can see a dietitian to help develop a personalized plan.
+If you are overweight, your weight should be adjusted before calculating your protein needs to avoid overestimating.
+A dietitian can help with this calculation and develop a personalized plan.
+Consulting with a dietitian is also a good idea if you're underweight or on weight-loss medications.

 Where does protein come from?